morphykuffour/auto_layers/README.md

 It relays on https://github.com/apmorton/pyhidapi and https://github.com/Infinidat/infi.systray so check the documentation especially for pyhidapi that needs extra steps to work.
 ## Warning
 I just started learning Python so read the code and be careful.\
-I'm not responsible of anything that might happen to you, your hardware or your software using this program.
+I'm not responsible for anything that might happen to you, your hardware or your software using this program.

 ## Demo